websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 ## Upgrading the CLI Tool from Version 2 to 3

-If you're running version 2 of the CLI tool and want to upgrade to version 3, you must first uninstall your current version before you can install and use version 3.
+You must first uninstall your current version before you can install and use version 3.
 This prevent conflicts with the same binary name.

 ```important::
    The following instructions are specific to uninstalling CLI version 2 and are **not** the same as those for `uninstalling version 3 of the CLI tool <#uninstalling-version-3-of-the-cli-tool>`__.